WillLankenau13/FantasyPros/README.md

 # Yahoo Daily Fantasy
-In Yahoo Daily Fantasy, you build a fantasy lineup (1QB, 2RB, 3WR, 1TE, 1FLEX, 1DST) from a budget of 200, with player costs starting at 10 and ranging to 40 or more, with better performing players (fantasy wise) costing more.
+In Yahoo Daily Fantasy Football, you build a fantasy lineup (1QB, 2RB, 3WR, 1TE, 1FLEX, 1DST) from a budget of 200, with player costs starting at 10 and ranging to 40 or more, with better performing players (fantasy wise) costing more.

 # Data